microsoft/DynamicTelemetry/docs/docs/Slides.Overview.Presentation.md

 * Organize API's; Language, OS under Open Telemetry
 * Tackle the connections under 'Dynamic Telemetry';  using Scenarios as golden paths

 ---

-# My Ask

-1. I'd like teams who are solving any of these problems, to be aware that we can have a singular architecture, if we adapt the same North Star

-1. If these scenarios come up, I'd love to help guide the implementation as described in this presentation.

----